-Bayview Campus Holland Centre
+Holland Centre

-2075 Bayview Avenue Toronto, ON 43 Wellesley St. East Toronto, ON

-Canada M4N 3M5 Canada M4Y 1H1
+43 Wellesley St. East Toronto, ON Canada M4Y 1H1 (416) 967-8500

-(416) 480-6100 (416) 967-8500

-For more information about the two sites, please visit our website www.sunnybrook.ca and click on the "Patients and Visitors" in the main menu.
+For more information about the two sites, please visit our website sunnybrook.ca and click on the "Patients and Visitors" in the main menu.

 This book will act as your guide before your surgery, during your hospital stay, and throughout your recovery.
 Patients having a hip or knee replacement, should instead refer to "A Guide for Patients Having Hip or Knee Replacement."